Kneeling on the casualty’s groin for distal hemorrhage control

 No volunteer was able to tolerate enough weight to occlude flow through the distal iliac artery.
 One study participant tolerated a 100-pound dumbbell but still had flow.

-Since this study supported my own experience, I taught for years that kneeling on someone’s groin was primarily brought to you by the “good idea fairy.”
+Since this study supported my own experience, I taught for years that kneeling on someone’s groin for distal hemorrhage control was primarily brought to you by the “good idea fairy.”
 An excellent idea that didn’t work well in the real world.
 Then came the era of inexpensive Doppler ultrasound and our ability to conduct informal evaluations and testing.

-I then made a plan to kneel in groin creases at an in-person course to check if I was able to successfully compress the vasculature enough to occlude distal arterial flow and have the participant tolerate it.
+I then planned to kneel in groin creases at an in-person course to check if I could successfully compress the vasculature enough to occlude distal arterial flow and have the participant tolerate it.

-With the recent in-person Complete Tactical Casualty Care class we used more than a dozen subjects and achieved 100% cessation of blood flow, thus success and tolerability as verified by Doppler.
-I was quite surprised how little pressure / body weight it actually took for compression.
+With the Winter 2018 in-person Complete Tactical Casualty Care class, we used more than a dozen subjects and achieved 100% cessation of blood flow, thus success and tolerability as verified by Doppler.
+It was surprising how little pressure/body weight it actually took for compression.
 Further, when a knee was gently placed in the groin crease, blood flow stopped and the casualty tolerated the technique.